 Director of Admissions, Wharton School

 3730 Walnut Street

 MSW/MBA General Program of Study

-Each student will meet with the Associate Dean of Academic Affairs to create an individually designed course schedule.
+Each student will have an individually designed course schedule.

 Note: Students applying to dual degree programs must make separate applications to both schools.